-The Williston Dining Hall, despite their pesto paninis, garlic knots, and chicken nuggets, should consider a minor menu revamp.
+The Birch Dining Commons, with the exception of their pesto paninis, garlic knots, and chicken nuggets, should consider a minor menu revamp.

 The Dining Hall has significantly changed since its establishment with the school in 1841.
 From dark wood to a white modern look, the Dining Hall has not only changed in physical appearance, but the cuisine has significantly evolved; from the Williston Northampton School for Girls, when potatoes and asparagus were the main course, to now, with Sage’s delicious, top-notch pesto paninis, Williston dining has certainly advanced, and there’s no reason for that to stop.